-Appropriate studies have not been performed on the relationship of age to the effects of tavaborole topical solution in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of tavaborole topical solution in children younger than 6 years of age.
 Safety and efficacy have not been established.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 Proper use of Kerydin

 Use this medicine only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.